adegoodyer/cloc-dirs/README.md

 pip install pandas
 pip install matplotlib

-# or use viutal ienvironment
+# or use virtual environment
 # (will have to activate/deactivate before/after each use)
 python -m venv venv
 source venv/bin/activate